statengeneraal/laws-markdown/verdrag/european/agreement/concerning/the/work/of/crews/of/vehicles/engaged/in/etc/BWBV0004455/README.md

 (d) “semi-trailer” means any trailer designed to be coupled to a motor vehicle in such a way that part of it rests on the motor vehicle and that a substantial part of its weight and of the weight of its load is borne by the motor vehicle;

-(e) “combination of vehicles” means coupled vehicles which travel road as a unit;
+(e) “combination of vehicles” means coupled vehicles which travel on the road as a unit;

 (f) ‘Permissible maximum mass’ means the maximum mass of the laden vehicle declared permissible by the competent authority of the State in which the vehicle is registered;